sean-roberts/autocomplete-challenge/readme.md

 - Decided to use usernames as the primary selection method.
 It is assumed to be more unique than actual names and would keep the consistency of how users reference each other.
+- Implementation of how we should render/store this data was not in scope, but I would push that we track the user in the comment by id.
+On render we pull out the up-to-date value for the username.
+Allowing links to not become stale.